AzzA-D/RecipeBlog/README.md

 - Measurement conversion
 - 'Do not sleep' mode for mobile to prevent the screen from turning off
 - Randomly surface recipes on home page
+- Pinned / common recipes on home page
 - 'In season' date range for ingredients to flag recipes in season
 - Related recipes - 'Things that go with {X}}'
 - Block list editor for Recipe body
 - ~~Azure blob storage~~
 - 'Category' pages containing recipes built from list of tags tag
 - Init header and footer as part of Umbraco site
+- 'Bookmarks' page with links to recipes to try
+- Checkbox to toggle visibility of recipe page